vlazed/FE-Player-Template/README.md

 - Copy and paste the module script contents into a .lua folder under the Animations directory above Generally, animations should have a lot of complete keyframes (a keyframe with animation data on all player parts).
 Moon Animator 2 has a way of generating many intermediary keyframes.
 In addition, if there are too many keyframes, the modified Animation Converter prints the source into the command bar.
 Make sure to paste it in a Roblox module script to ensure that there are no issues with the animation data.

-In additoin, the plugin has other utilities (R15-to-R6, remodified ModuleScript-to-KeyframeSequence code) to aid in development.
+In addition, the plugin has other utilities (R15-to-R6, remodified ModuleScript-to-KeyframeSequence code) to aid in development and to take advantage of innovative technologies (e.g. Live Video Animation).

 Script documentation is work-in-progress.
-Generally, the user of this template should only modify the contents of the animation module.
+Generally, the user of this template should only modify the contents of their animation module.

 # Acknowledgements
 - A friend who introduced me to their cool FE Bike script.
 This would not exist if not for them.